 I don’t want to come to a graduation ceremony.
 Does that mean I won’t graduate?

-Students must apply to graduate whether they wish to attend a ceremony or graduate ‘in absentia’ (which means without being present at a ceremony).
-If we do not receive an application from you we will defer your qualification conferral to the next graduation period.
+Students must complete their invitation to graduate whether they wish to attend a ceremony or graduate ‘in absentia’ (which means without being present at a ceremony).
+If we do not receive a response from you we will defer your qualification conferral to the next graduation period.
 If you do nothing you will automatically be conferred after a year and your certificate will be posted to your last known address held in MyWaikato.

 As graduates of the University of Waikato, we welcome you to our global alumni and friends community.
 We encourage you to stay in touch with us as we seek to connect you with valuable learning opportunities to increase your knowledge and help you in your careers.
 With more than 84,000 alumni worldwide, this community also provides valuable opportunities to expand your networks and stay connected with the University.